When “The House Stops Working”

 But back to my main idea.
 I find it very interesting that these shows could not present their “reveal” without the staging.

 Staging plays a fundamental role in the final product.
 The initial clutter is gone because homeowners moved out of the property during the renovation.
-But at the time of the reveal, we see that every area has new furniture, accessories, even plants and flowers- everything is perfectly appointed, and that goes flawlessly with the new concept.
+But at the time of the reveal, we see that every area has new furniture, accessories, plants, and flowers- everything is perfectly appointed, which goes flawlessly with the new concept.
 Well, of course, it needs to be like this.
 Nothing less will do.